Internet Engineering

 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.

-RUN apt-get update && apt-get install -y mongodb-org
+RUN apt-get update && apt-get install -y --no-install-recommends mongodb-org \

 RUN mkdir -p /data/db